LIFE STORY

 The facts were undeniable – factories more interested in producing Maoist slogans than goods; demoralised, poorly fed, badly dressed crowds gaping suspiciously at any foreigner in sight; constant stories of idiocies and brawls over ideology; the persecution of technicians who had studied abroad and had wanted to bring their skills back to China ….

 At the annual trade fair in Canton I was shown a rather primitive machine for making zippers.
-It had been developed by the workers at XX factory, was what I was told proudly by two cheery young ladies trying vainly to sell it to the world outside.
+It had been developed by the workers at XX factory, I was told proudly by two cheery young ladies trying vainly to sell it to the world outside.

-I asked where it was being made in China, only to be told that Chairman Mao had decreed self-reliance, that the machine had been developed solely by and for XX factory, and that other factories would be inventing and producing their own zipper machines.
+I asked where it was being made and sold in China, only to be told that Chairman Mao had decreed self-reliance, that the machine had been developed solely by and for XX factory, and that other factories would be inventing and producing their own zipper machines.

 (Fortunately the China of today has got rid of that nonsense.)

-In the countryside it wa even worse – decrepit factory-shacks that were supposed to be producing independently the chemical fertilisers needed for each commune; the debris of the backyard steel furnaces which had had to be fed by valuable pots, pans and needed farm implements, simply because the Chairman had decreed that every commune had to produce its own steel.
+In the countryside it was even worse – decrepit factory-shacks that were supposed to be producing independently the chemical fertilisers needed for each commune; the debris of the backyard steel furnaces which had had to be fed valuable pots, pans and needed farm implements, simply because the Chairman had decreed that every commune had to produce its own steel.

 …